coreeng/core-platform-docs/content/platform/troubleshooting.md

             3. correlate this information
                with `Network Received by Namespace` graph
                in `platform-monitoring/Kubernetes/Views/Global` dashboard on Grafana.
-To find namespace that uses most network bandwidth, then check which pod belongs to that namespace in `Network Bandwith` graph in `platform-monitoring/Kubernetes/Views/Pods`.
+To find namespace that uses most network bandwidth, then check which pod belongs to that namespace in `Network Bandwidth` graph in `platform-monitoring/Kubernetes/Views/Pods`.
         2. [Optional] Enable NAT Gateway logging if not already enabled.
 Logging provides more detailed information on existing connections.
 To enable logs update `network.publicNatGateway.logging` value to one of `ERRORS_ONLY`,